ordina-jworks/ordina-jworks.github.io/_posts/2018-09-15-docker-networking-with-weave.md

 ---

-> In my last blogpost we talked about setting up a docker network on a single host.
+> In my last blogpost we talked about setting up a Docker network on a single host.
 We talked about a very basic 3 tier application which was packaged into 3 containers.
 An angular frontend, a spring boot backend and a mysql database container.

 > No person in their right mind would ever run an application on a single host in production. ( If you are doing this please give us a call and we will gladly come help you out ;-) )